cswizard11/lambda/unit_2/zbuild_week/README.md

 To access the data set I used, go to this link: <https://www.kaggle.com/tunguz/big-five-personality-test>

 To generate the .joblib files for the models, uncomment the section of commented out code in the notebook and run the cells.
 It will take ages, but you'll get them.
+The bigfiveapp.py won't work without them.